manasa7958/Projects/ps6/Readme-ps6.md

 ### Lambda
 What does your lambda expression do?
 What function did you pass it to?
+I used the std::for_each lambda functions several times throughout my code to replace loops.
+This made my code a lot more easily readable, and debuggable.
+I also used the std::count_if lambda expression for character counting inside of the RandWriter::freq() funciton.

 ### Issues
 What did you have trouble with?
 What did you learn?
 What doesn't work?
 Be honest.
 You might be penalized if you claim something works and it doesn't.